-Fellows join our vibrant community, have a voice in intellectual programming for the Scholars’ Lab, make use of our dedicated grad office, and participate in one formal colloquium at the Library per fellowship year.
+Fellows join our vibrant community, have a voice in intellectual programming for the Scholars’ Lab, and participate in one formal colloquium at the Library per fellowship year.
 As such, students are expected to be in residence on Grounds for the duration of the fellowship.

 Eligibility, Conditions, and Requirements